aaronfranceschi/freelancer-crm/README.md

 - Organize client workflows using a visual Kanban board with drag-and-drop functionality.
 - Log and track activities linked to each contact.
 - User authentication (registration, login, protected routes).
-- Profile page with total contacts and activities and email/password update.
+- Profile page with total amount of contacts and activities, and email/password update.
 - Supports dark/light mode.
 - Mobile-friendly and responsive design.
 - Front-end deployed on Vercel, and back-end and database deployed on Heroku.